hamdivazim/CodeGlob/README.md

 - @OstrichA

 ## How to Contribute
-- You could suggest an idea in [Issues](https://github.com/hamdivazim/CodeGlob/issues)
+- You could suggest an idea in [Discussions](https://github.com/hamdivazim/CodeGlob/discussions) or in [Issues](https://github.com/hamdivazim/CodeGlob/issues)
 - You could [open a pull request](https://github.com/hamdivazim/CodeGlob/pulls) to improve something you think could be better
 - You could even just be supportive!
 That helps too :)